johnsirmon/clearcouncil/README.md

 # ClearCouncil 🏛️

-**A local government transparency tool that makes understanding council decisions simple**
+**A comprehensive local government transparency tool that makes understanding council decisions simple**

-ClearCouncil processes PDF documents and creates interactive dashboards to help citizens understand what their representatives are voting on and how they compare to others.
+ClearCouncil processes PDF documents, extracts voting records, and creates interactive dashboards to help citizens understand what their representatives are voting on and how they compare to others.
+Features intelligent name matching, automated document processing, and comprehensive voting analysis.

 ## 🚀 Quick Start